codyduong/EECS-665/t1/README.md

 As a retrospective I wanted to use `Rust` but there were way too many headaches, too burdened by type system.
 Plus I couldn't really figure out a good way to generate the rust intermediatery code and then the final compilation in a satisfying manner.

-There are a lot of artifacts as well.
-I kind of forgot `cabal` does all that...
-Whatever.